Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Conclusion

 Teleportation is one of the most fascinating inventions in quantum theory.
 It has been experimentally verified and now with the satellite-based technology in the field, teleportation is marching fast in the direction of being realized on an intercontinental scale.

 We addressed the issue of whether the resource state for teleportation can further be used by another set of sender-receiver pair by using suitable sets of weak measurements, while maintaining nonclassical fidelities at every round of the use.
-Reusability was achieved by not employing complete projective measurements which fully destroy the resource state after the very first use of the channel.
-We observed that the sharpness of the measurements must be tuned in an appropriate manner so that it is weak enough to allow reusability, yet adequately strong to guarantee quantum fidelities during every use.
+This recycling was achieved by not employing complete projective measurements which fully destroy the resource state after the very first use of the channel.
+We observed that the sharpness of the measurements must be tuned in an appropriate manner so that it is weak enough to allow reattempts with the resource, yet adequately strong to guarantee quantum fidelities during every use.

-We reported that if a maximally entangled state is the initial resource, reuse of the resource is possible at most six times after applying the weak Bell measurements.
-Precisely, we compute the maximal reusability number (MRN) for pure maximally entangled initial resource when the fidelity at each round is just beyond the classically achievable fidelity.
+We reported that if a maximally entangled state is the initial resource, recycling the resource is possible at most six times after applying the weak Bell measurements.
+Precisely, we compute the maximal reattempt number (MRN) for pure maximally entangled initial resource when the fidelity at each round is just beyond the classically achievable fidelity.
 Moreover, we found that among several weak measurement strategies, the one constructed by mixing Bell states with white noise led to a higher value of MRN compared to other weakening measurement schemes.
 Interestingly, the MRN turned out to be six even for non-maximally entangled state having entanglement as measured by concurrence, higher than \(0.91\) ebits.
 We also studied the trends of MRN with the entanglement content of the resource state and the sharpness parameter of the measurement.

 The performance of quantum teleportation protocol was traditionally quantified via single-shot fidelity.
-Naturally, when reusability is demanded, the scheme has to be redesigned to incorporate both MRN which involve measurement as well as state parameters and the fidelity at every round for characterization.
-In this paper, we prescribe `a strategy' to meet both the demand for reusing the initial resource state and the same for nonclassical fidelities.
+Naturally, when reattempts are demanded, the scheme has to be redesigned to incorporate both MRN which involve measurement as well as state parameters and the fidelity at every round for characterization.
+In this paper, we prescribe `a strategy' to meet both the demand for recycling the initial resource state and the same for nonclassical fidelities.
 Our work, therefore, opens up a new window of plausibility where for a fixed channel, one can extract quantum advantage in teleportation for several rounds and can address the trade-off between information gain and disturbance due to measurement, operationally.